cloudpanel-io/docs/cloudpanel-ce/docs/admin-area-users.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

+## Users

 As an admin user, you can add additional **CloudPanel** users.
-Two different user types can be added, normal users and users which administrator rights.
+Two different user roles can be added, normal users and users which administrator rights.
 Normal users have only access to the frontend area.

-## Users

 ### Adding a User